LakviruPerera/LakviruPerera/README.md

 - 👋 Hi, I’m Lakviru Perera
 - 👀 I’m interested in Data Science and Statistics
-- 🌱 I’m currently pursuing my master's in statistics at Montana State University
+- 🌱 I completed my MSc in Statistics and am currently pursuing a PhD in Statistics at Montana State University.
 - 💞️ I’m looking to collaborate on data science, data analysis and statistics projects
 - 📫 How to reach me - lakudara@gmail.com